TimeToBuzzTheTower/NDSDC_PathPlanningProject/README.md

 5. Behavior planning (especially lane choosing): strategies for setting a future lane to drive in.
 Cost functions are the key factor here.
 Low Cost, low traffic and highest average speed are the options available.

 ## Trajectory generation
+Trajectory generation is a low level action which gets the car to move according to the lane lines.
+Conditions are defined to avoid driving outside of lanes or directly on the lane lines, bearing in mind the smooth steering.
+The code for generating trajectories is based on the spline library and is mostly adopted from the Project Q&A video with some minor changes.
+The code corresponding to trajectory generation can be found from approx. line 323 - 427 in main.cpp.

+## Sensor fusion
+We use sensor fusion to obtain information about the other vehicles on the road, such as their speed, their lanes and their distance to our vehicle.
+These type of information will be used in all the other components, such as speed control and lane selection.

+## Speed control and collision avoidance

 ## Basic Build Instructions